On the situation in Israel and Palestine

-However, we are, of course, highly aware of the situation and deeply saddened and alarmed by the violence and atrocities, which over the course of the past months have led to thousands of deaths and immeasurable human suffering.
+The work and communication of Civil Rights Defenders is closely aligned with the needs and priorities of our local partners.
+Although we do not work in Israel or Palestine, we are deeply aware of the situation and we are profoundly saddened and alarmed by the violence and atrocities that have resulted in thousands of deaths and immeasurable human suffering over the past year.
 The violence must stop, and the UN Security Council Resolution 2728 (2024) should be adhered to.

 We are also deeply concerned that states have not unequivocally taken a stand for a rule-based order in the protection of the lives and health of civilians.
 We worry about the implications that this brings for civilians in Israel and Palestine, as well as for civilians in ongoing and future conflicts elsewhere in the world.